 Getting started

-This vignette analyzes age-specific (ages 50-79) colorectal cancer incidence data by race-ethnicity, year, and Texas MSA, obtained through CDC Wonder.
-The race-ethnicity grouping includes (non-Hispanic) Black, (non-Hispanic) White, and Hispanic, and the MSAs include those centered on the cities of Austin, Dallas, Houston, and San Antonio.
+This vignette analyzes colorectal cancer incidence data by race-ethnicity, year, and Texas MSA for ages 50-79 (data obtained from CDC Wonder).
+The race-ethnicity grouping includes (non-Hispanic) black, (non-Hispanic) white, and Hispanic, and the MSAs include those centered on the cities of Austin, Dallas, Houston, and San Antonio.

 kable(booktabs = TRUE,